 Are you taking social distancing into account?

 In this season when we are all doing our best to respond to the challenges presented to us by COVID-19, we certainly understand the importance of organizing this event in a way that ensures everyone’s safety.
 We’ve decided to make this run a ‘team relay’ to minimize the number of runners in close proximity on the race course.
-This event will be held outdoors and all participants are encouraged to wear a face covering when they are not able to maintain social spacing from other participants and spectators.
+This event will be held outdoors and all participants are welcomed to wear a face covering when not able to maintain social spacing from other participants and spectators.

 What are the different distances for team members to run?